What is a money transfer?

 A summary on money transfers

-With a money transfer, move funds from your credit card to your UK bank account.
+With a money transfer, you can move funds from your credit card to your UK bank account.

 • This could be helpful if you need to make cash-only purchases, or manage unexpected expenses.